XRPLF/xrpl-dev-portal/content/gateway_guide.md

 There are several interfaces you can use to connect to Ripple, depending on your needs and your existing software:

 * [`rippled`](rippled-apis.html) provides JSON-RPC and WebSocket APIs that can be used as a low-level interface to all core Ripple functionality.
-    * The official client library to rippled, [ripple-lib](https://github.com/ripple/ripple-lib) is available for JavaScript, and provides extended convenience features.
-* [Ripple-REST](ripple-rest.html) provides an easy-to-use RESTful API on top of `rippled`.
-In particular, Ripple-REST is designed to be easier to use from statically-typed languages.
+* [RippleAPI](rippleapi.html) provides a simple API for JavaScript applications.

 ## Tool Security ##

 Any time you submit a Ripple transaction, it must be signed using your secret.
 However, having your secret means having full control over your account.
 Therefore, you should never transmit your secret to a server operated by someone else.
 Instead, use your own server or client application to sign the transactions before sending them out.

-The examples in this document show Ripple-REST API methods that include an account secret.
-This is only safe if you control the Ripple-REST server yourself, *and* you connect to it over a connection that is secure from outside listeners.
+The examples in this document show API methods that include an account secret.
+This is only safe if you control `rippled` server yourself, *and* you connect to it over a connection that is secure from outside listeners.
 (For example, you could connect over a loopback (localhost) network, a private subnet, or an encrypted VPN.)
-Alternatively, you could operate your own `rippled` server; or you can use a client application such as `ripple-lib` to perform local signing before submitting your transactions to a third-party server.
+Alternatively, you could use [RippleAPI](rippleapi.html) to perform local signing before submitting your transactions to a third-party server.

 ## DefaultRipple ##